 As its name suggests, achieving Living Building Challenge certification is no easy feat.
 At the time that Cowhorn received LBC Certification, only 63 projects worldwide (four of which are in Oregon) had achieved LBC Certification.
 Cowhorn Vineyard & Garden was the world's first tasting room to earn this achievement.

 Green Hammer’s unified design-build process involves a team of in-house experts and a close-knit group of consultants to help clients meet their goals.
 Of the seven petals that Green Hammer tracked throughout the design-build process, the Materials Petal by far represented the biggest challenge.
-Green Hammer rigorously reviewed hundreds of building materials — ranging from hardware to drywall — to determine if they were free of "Red-Listed” materials and bioaccumulative chemicals such as asbestos, lead, mercury, PVC and bisphenol A (BPA).
+Green Hammer rigorously reviewed hundreds of building materials — ranging from hardware to drywall — to determine if they were free of "Red-List” materials and bioaccumulative chemicals such as asbestos, lead, mercury, PVC and bisphenol A (BPA).

 “Helping Cowhorn achieve the Materials Petal of the Living Building Challenge was “a herculean effort,” according to Alex Boetzel, Green Hammer, Chief Operation Officer and Certified Passive House Consultant, who managed the Living Building Challenge certification process for the Cowhorn tasting room and case storage building.
 “Only those who have actually pursued this standard to its end truly understand just how extremely challenging an effort it is to achieve the Material Petal.”

 - Wood, cork, glass, steel and other natural building materials bring outdoor elements into this ultra-high performing building.

 - Green Hammer worked with Sustainable Northwest Wood to ensure that only Forest Stewardship Council®– certified wood was used in building construction.

 - Construction waste was massively reduced, and refuse was reused or recycled whenever possible.